 FITCH An internationally recognised rating agency which is used and approved by the Council's Treasury Advisers, Capita Asset Services.
 Standard & Poor's and Moody's are also rating agencies.
+Gross Domestic Product (GDP) Gross Domestic Product (GDP) is a measure of a country's economic activity, including all the services and goods produced in a year within that country.
 Lenders Option / Borrowers Option Loans (LOBO's) A form of borrowing where loans run at a fixed rate of interest for a fixed period of time, after which the Lender has the option to ask for repayment or change the interest rate on pre-determined dates.
 If the Lender decides to exercises the option to change the interest rate the borrower can then decide whether to accept the new terms or repay the loan.
 These can offer more attractive rates to the borrower than conventional lending.
 London Interbank Bid Rate (LIBID) The interest rate at which major banks in London are willing to borrow (bid for) funds from each other.
 Minimum Revenue Provision (MRP) The amount which must be set aside from revenue each year to cover future repayment of loans.
 There is no MRP requirement for HRA borrowing.
 Monetary Policy Committee (MPC) Interest rates are set by the Bank of England's Monetary Policy Committee (MPC).
 The MPC sets an interest rate it judges will enable the inflation target to be met (2% per annum currently).
 The Bank's Monetary Policy Committee (MPC) is made up of nine members - the Governor, three Deputy Governors for Monetary Policy, Financial Stability and Markets & Banking, the Bank's Chief Economist and four external members appointed directly by the Chancellor.
 Operational boundary for external debt The maximum amount of external debt according to probable events and consistent with the level of external debt projected in the estimates.(see Affordable & Authorised limits above).
 Public Works Loan Board (PWLB) Part of the Government's Debt Management Office, making long-term funds available to local authorities on prescribed terms and conditions.
-Retail Price Index (RPI) The RPI was once the principal official measure of inflation.
-It has been superseded by the CPI.